-A person is guilty of indecent solicitation of a child if he or she knowingly solicits4 another person under eighteen (18) years of age or one whom he or she believes is a person under eighteen (18) years of age for the purpose of engaging in . . . any act in violation of chapter 9 [Children], 34 [Prostitution and Lewdness], or 37 [Sexual assault] of this title.
+A person is guilty of indecent solicitation of a child if he or she knowingly solicits another person under eighteen (18) years of age or one whom he or she believes is a person under eighteen (18) years of age for the purpose of engaging in . . . any act in violation of chapter 9 [Children], 34 [Prostitution and Lewdness], or 37 [Sexual assault] of this title.

-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Rhode Island law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
+Rhode Island law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to R.I.
 Gen. Laws Ann. § 11-67.1-5(b) (Sexual servitude), "It is not a defense in a prosecution under subsection (a)(1) of this section . . . that the defendant believed the minor was an adult."
 However, Rhode Island's other trafficking laws are silent regarding the permissibility of the defense.